 DELIVERABLES STATUS Promulgate the Atlanta Region's Plan through a minimum of ten meetings and presentations with local governments, non-profits, and state departments.
-Hosted twelve meetings virtually during January and February to describe the Atlanta Region's Plan purpose, goals, and update process to 11 core counties and 10 outer counties to cover entire MPO area.
-Feedback was collected from participants to inform the forecasting process.
+No further work - deliverable completed in February.
 Support the RTP update process and development of forecasts by undertaking eleven meetings with counties to discuss future growth and update the Unified Growth Policy Map (UGPM).
-Conducted a total of nineteen meetings with local governments that cover the entire MPO area and collected information to inform the development of forecasts.
+No further work - deliverable completed in February.
 Provide technical assistance to a minimum of four through the Community Development Assistance Program (CDAP) through a combined LCI and CDAP call for projects.
 The program provides community-based planning, land use and transportation technical assistance for local implementation of the policies and goals identified in the Atlanta's Region's Plan.
-Hosted the 2023 LCI & CDAP Call for Projects at LUCC in January 2022.
-CDAP projects are complete, and three projects were selected for technical assistance through ARC staff or partners for 2023; two projects received grant funding through LCI.
+Three projects were selected for technical assistance through ARC staff or partners for 2023; two projects received grant funding through LCI.
+Staff canceled one CDAP project (CPHA College View Hills Stakeholder Engagement) due to lack of appropriate consulting firm to assist the sponsor with a feasibility study and RAD conversion.
 Support the creation of a local and regional policy plan that promote healthy communities.
-Completed the City of Alpharetta Urban Agriculture Plan and launched a new plan with the City of Jonesboro.
+Completed the City of Jonesboro Agriculture Plan.
 Conduct five convenings of local governments, consultants, non-profits, and development community as part of the Land Use Coordinating Committee (LUCC).
-Hosted three LUCC meetings to date (January, March, and May) with three additional meetings planned for Fall.
+Hosted final three LUCC meetings of the year, in July, October, and December.
 Conduct a total of eight regional housing forums and a regional housing task force meeting.
-The Atlanta Regional Housing Forum met in March and May, with an upcoming meeting in August.
+The Atlanta Regional Housing Forum met in March, May and August.
 The regional housing task force development has been postponed until 2024 due to lack of staff capacity.
 Create a new cohort of ten local elected leaders to educate and engage in housing affordability concerns through a series of seven meetings.
-A cohort of 11 elected officials has been formed, known as the Local Leadership Housing Action Committee (LLHAC).
-Four meetings in the series have been completed.
-An additional three meetings will be held later this year.
+A cohort of 11 elected officials has been formed, known as the Local Leadership Housing Action Committee.
+One member was not able to attend so the final cohort was 10 elected officials.
+Seven meetings were held.
 Develop and implement a new Culture and Community Design program as a shared learning initiative that informs inclusive community engagement and planning processes for all plan implementation activities.
-A cohort of 26 participants has been formed consisting of local artists, planners, and government officials.
-Three sessions have taken place.
-An additional four sessions will be held later this year.
+A cohort of 26 participants was formed consisting of local artists, planners, and government officials, partnering with 2 CBOs.
+Seven sessions took place with 2 public community engagement events and final presentations.
 In connection with the new Culture and Community Design program, the Culture and Community Engagement team will host, at minimum, two information sessions, workshops, and forums (virtual or live, pandemic providing) per year.
-Recent forums have focused on providing more intimate gatherings for ARC to initiate relationship-building and share opportunities to provide technical assistance to community-based organizations, and this practice will continue in 2023.

-Two online information sessions have been held.
+Recent forums have focused on providing more intimate gatherings for ARC to initiate relationship-building and share opportunities to provide technical assistance to community-based Two online information sessions have been held.
 The sessions hosted 97 attendees.